united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/documentation/style/hugo-shortcodes/index.md

 ---
 title: Custom Hugo Shortcodes
+description: |
+    This page explains the custom Hugo shortcodes used in United Manufacturing Hub documentation.
 content_type: concept
 weight: 60
 ---

 <!-- overview -->
-This page explains the custom Hugo shortcodes that can be used in United Manufacturing Hub Markdown documentation.
+One of the powerful features of Hugo is the ability to create custom shortcodes.
+Shortcodes are simple snippets of code that you can use to add complex content to your documentation.

 Read more about shortcodes in the [Hugo documentation](https://gohugo.io/content-management/shortcodes).